 In the case of indirect suppliers, JBS has not yet been successful in implementing traceability processes.
 As a justification, the Company advised that the traceability of the cattle production chain, from birth to slaughter, is only possible with full access to all Animal Transportation Guide (GTAs) to identify the indirect supply chain.
 However, GTAs are not public documents and are for the sole use of the Ministry of Agriculture, Livestock Farming and Supply (MAPA).
-JBS and other industry players are already in touch with the MAPA to obtain access to the GTA data base, or have requested the MAPA to take into account the IBAMA and MTE Lists when issuing GTAs, but have had no success.
-Currently, JBS is a member of the Sustainable Livestock Work Group coordinated by the Ministry of the Environment of the Brazilian Government, which proposes actions to foster sustainability and control of the origin of the livestock productive chain, and develops solutions to control cattle origin and check compliance of rural property, among other activities linked to the prevention and control of deforestation and forestry degradation.
+JBS and other industry players are already in touch with the MAPA to obtain access to the GTA data base or have requested the MAPA to consider the IBAMA and MTE Lists when issuing GTAs but have had no success.
+Currently, JBS is a member of the Sustainable Livestock Work Group coordinated by the Ministry of the Environment of the Brazilian Government, which proposes actions to foster sustainability and control of the origin of the livestock productive chain, and develops solutions to control cattle origin and check compliance of rural property, among other activities linked to the prevention and control of deforestation and forestry degradation, in addition to other related activities.
+In addition, JBS participates in the Working Group of Indirect Suppliers in Brazilian Cattle (GTFI), formed by national and international stakeholders of the cattle chain.
+The focus of this group is to develop traceability and monitor solutions for the cattle breeding chain in Brazil.
+The objectives of the GTFI are: (1) identify, develop and support the implementation of traceability solutions for indirect suppliers; and (2) communicate challenges, opportunities and progress towards traceability to indirect suppliers.